 - Donors who already gave you a gift this year: Any donation ask should reference their previous gift.
 If they gave recently on #GivingTuesday, consider how it is best appropriate to involve them again.
 Once a donor has made their year end gift, exclude them from future appeals so they know you’ve received it!

-- Donors who haven’t yet given this year: This is a key group to target with a strong donation call to action.
-Be sure to include the dollar amount that they gave you last year, and encourage them to meet or exceed that amount this year.
+Donors that have not given yet in 2021 should be a key segment to target.
+The call to action should be strong- be sure to include the dollar amount that they gave your last year, and encourage them to meet or exceed that amount this year.

 Contact Mightycause Support here for help, feedback and support!